antronerds/r2-tutorials/README.md

 Note that a full (browsable) link to a location has the form: "http://r2-tutorials.readthedocs.io/en/stable/Introduction.html#mylink" where "http://r2-tutorials.readthedocs.io/en/stable/" is the full URL, "Introduction" is the root name of the file containing the target link, and "mylink" is a named section (e.g., <a name="mylink">System requirements</a>).
 A link between chapters in the document has the form [My Link](Introduction.html#mylink), and a link within the same chapter can have the form [My Link](#mylink).
 For intra-document references, best to use the Introduction.html#mylink form, as ReadTheDocs will append the full URL appropriate for the build (e.g., "stable", "latest", "3.3", etc).

 ## Rebuilding the Manual
 The "latest" manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
-(This is courtesy of a WebHook that I installed per http://docs.readthedocs.org/en/latest/webhooks.html).
-To rebuild other versions, you'll need to be in the ReadTheDocs web site on the Build page -- there should be little/no reason to ever do this.
+To rebuild other versions, you'll need to be in the ReadTheDocs web site on the Build page.

 The rebuild can be observed by logging into the ReadTheDocs account (see devnotes google doc for credentials) and choosing the "R2-tutorials" project.
 To see the build log, click on the grey Builds button.
 You can watch the progress of the build by manually refreshing your browser window until the build status shows either Passed or Failed - a build can take anywhere from 3 minutes to 10 minutes, depending on how busy the build server is.
 When the build is complete, if the status shows Passed, you can view the build result by clicking on the green View Docs button.
+Note that for the fresh pdf you might have to reload your page.

 Note that the "stable" version of the manual is the build for the most recent release tag (e.g., "3.3") according to semantic versioning rules.
 This is the version that should be reference from the R2 web site.
 Note, too, that for testing, we can set a tag (e.g., "3.4.0") and have ReadTheDocs build from the tagged GitHub files.
 It will be available at http://r2-tutorials.readthedocs.io//3.4.0 ... and as we refine the document, we can use GitHub to move the tag to the appropriate latest checkin.
 This is useful for testing with a candidate 3.4.0 that will eventually stop being re-tagged.